TallerThanShort/TallerThanShort/README.md

 - 👀 I’m interested in learning new things
 - ○ I like to code random things in C languages
 - 💥 I want to learn Rust
+- I am not a coder or programmer or developer.
+Just a guy who does things for fun.
 - more [about me](https://TallerThanShort.github.io/about-me)